Jews in the Polish Armed Forces: Second Polish Republic

 The percentage of Jewish soldiers in the Polish Army varied from about 3.5% to 6.5% depending on the year and source; in 1938 it was estimated to be around 6%.
 On the outbreak of World War II in 1939, Polish Army swelled to about one million; 6-10% of that number were the Jews.
 However, very few Jews served as officers (in 1927, the Polish Army reported having only 87 officers identifying themselves as of Jewish religion, i.e. 0.5% of the total Polish officer corps).
 That included one officer at general rank (Bernard Stanislaw Mond).
 Polish Army also had a policy of avoiding using ethnic minority soldiers (including Jewish) in several branches (air force, navy, armor or border forces).
-This also resulted in above-average representation of such soldiers in other branches; because of relatively good education of Jewish soldiers, they formed about a fifth of the Polish military medical services.
+This resulted in above-average representation of such soldiers in other branches; because of relatively good education of Jewish soldiers, they formed about a fifth of the Polish military medical corps.
 Jewish soldiers also commonly served in the infantry and logistics branches.